apache/spark/docs/spark-standalone.md

 title: Spark Standalone Mode
 ---

+{% comment %}
+TODO(andyk):
+  - Add a table of contents
+  - Move configuration towards the end so that it doesn't come first
+  - Say the scripts will guess the resource amounts (i.e. # cores) automatically
+{% endcomment %}

 In addition to running on top of [Mesos](https://github.com/mesos/mesos), Spark also supports a standalone mode, consisting of one Spark master and several Spark worker processes.
 You can run the Spark standalone mode either locally or on a cluster.
-If you wish to run an Spark Amazon EC2 cluster using standalone mode we have provided a set of scripts that make it easy to do so.
+If you wish to run an Spark Amazon EC2 cluster using standalone mode we have provided [a set of scripts](ec2-scripts.html) that make it easy to do so.

 ## Getting Started

-Download and compile Spark as described in the [README](https://github.com/mesos/spark/wiki).
+Download and compile Spark as described in the [Getting Started Guide](index.html).
 You do not need to install mesos on your machine if you are using the standalone mode.

 ## Standalone Mode Configuration